 Packaging and the Snacking Experience

 Providing a better experience with snack packaging begins with understanding why people are snacking in the first place.
-Custer says it has a lot to do with the daily demands of modern life.
+It has a lot to do with the daily demands of modern life.

-“Our hectic, on-the-go routines have people of all ages looking for ways to get some sustenance during the day in a quick and convenient way,” he explains.
+“Our hectic, on-the-go routines have people of all ages looking for ways to get some sustenance during the day in a quick and convenient way,” the Fresh-Lock team explains.
 “Protein snacks fit the bill perfectly, and packaging should be designed with busy lifestyles in mind.”

 Some people will look for quick bites to eat at their desk or in their car.
 Others may graze on snacks throughout the day.
 There’s a popular flexible packaging format that matches these patterns.

-“A small standup pouch creates an ideal packaging experience for on-the-go snackers,” says Custer.
+“A small standup pouch creates an ideal packaging experience for on-the-go snackers,” they say.
 “It can be tossed in a purse or backpack.
 It fits nicely in your car’s cup holder, and when reclosable features are added, the package provides even more value.”

 We developed the exclusive Fresh-Lock® mini Slider as an effective closure option for smaller flexible packages made for lightweight products.
 For brands looking to add reclosability on small to medium sized multi-use pouches, sliders give consumers an effortless user experience.

-“Sliders can be an excellent way to set premium brands apart from the competition because they create first-class packaging to match the product,” Custser says.
+“Sliders can be an excellent way to set premium brands apart from the competition because they create first-class packaging to match the product,” the Fresh-Lock team says.
 “The nice thing about the mini Slider is that it doesn’t come with a premium price tag.
 Because less material is used to create this reduced scale closure, it’s an affordable option.”